Need aftermarket forklift parts? Explore our homepage here.

 - In 2015, Capital Equipment and Handling (Hartland, Wisconsin) was bought by Unicarriers.

-(Mitsubishi Caterpillar Forklift America) owns two dealerships and a fleet management/rental subsidiary.
+(Mitsubishi Caterpillar Forklift America) owns multiple dealerships and a fleet management/rental subsidiary.

 - SCMH (Southern California Material Handling), based in the Los Angeles area, became part of the MCFA family in 2006.

 - Daily Equipment (Mississippi & Louisiana) was bought in 2012.